ahmedyunis/Machine-Learning-Hands-On-Python-R-In-Data-Science/README.md

 A step-by-step course into the World of Machine Learning.

-It is structured the following way:
+It is structured as following :

 Part 1 - Data Preprocessing